Get

 Do Munchkins Get Along with Other Pets and Children?

-Munchkins are very gregarious and make wonderful companions to other pets and children in the home who are equally outgoing.
+Munchkins are usually very social and make wonderful companions to other pets and children in the home who are equally outgoing.
 They genuinely enjoy—rather than simply tolerate—all kinds of company, and their bold, assertive attitudes make them particularly suitable for families that include dogs.
 They tend not to be naturally intimidated by dogs, even those larger than them!

 They are particularly playful kitties, making them a great choice for homes with other young pets and children.
 As a breed, they prefer busy environments with plenty of opportunities to satisfy their many curiosities.
 Their easygoing attitude makes them very tolerant of excessive (and perhaps undesired) attention, and aggression is a very rare trait in them.